redhat-cop/rhdirt/roles/break_oauth/tasks/README.md

 2. Navigate to Keycloak Operator or the Keycloak Admin console (credentials may be found in the sso namespace -> Secrets -> credential-{{managed_cluster_name}}-keycloak )

-3. Navigate to OpenShift Realm
+3. Navigate to OpenShift Realm -> Openshift client

 4. If in Keycloak Admin Console, change the the redirect URI to "dragonslair" instead of "typo"